DimaSmaha/mock-issue-tracking-service-callback-url/README.md

 # Mock Issue Tracker Callback URL Service

-This project is a **fake issue tracker backend** built for integration and QA testing.
-It gives you predictable API endpoints that behave like an external system (tasks, bugs, and test cases), so you can test callback/webhook flows without relying on a real tracker.
+This project is a fake issue tracker backend built for integration and QA testing.
+It gives you predictable API endpoints that behave like an external system for tasks, bugs, and test cases, so you can test callback and webhook flows without relying on a real tracker.

 ## What this project is for